ChefMooon/chefmooon.github.io/minecraft-mod/frightsdelight/wiki/1.21.1/block-details.md

 ### Usage

+- Rotten Flesh Punch Bowl
-- Slime Apple Punch
+- Slime Apple Cider Bowl*
-- Spider Eye Punch
+- Spider Eye Punch Bowl
-- Ghast Tear Punch
+- Ghast Tear Punch Bowl
-- Soul Berry Punch
+- Soul Berry Punch Bowl
-- Wither Berry Punch
+- Wither Berry Punch Bowl
+- Cobweb Punch Bowl

 The block must be placed to retrieve the servings.
 When placed, with a glass bottle in the main hand, players can use (right click) on the block to retrieve a serving.
 Servings can also be added back if there is space.

 Each Punch Bowl provides 4 servings, when no servings are left the last drops of the contained liquid will remain.
 The block can be broken with a knife, servings will drop when broken.

+*Gives off light.
+Light level is dependant on number of servings.

 ### Redstone

 This block gives off a redstone signal that can be interpreted by a redstone comparator.
 The signal strength depends on the amount of servings in the block.
 4 Servings = 8 Signal Strength.

 A Dispenser can be used to add servings to a Punch Bowl.

+***

+## Glass Cup

+This is a placeable version of drinks.
+It can contain 1-4 servings and face any direction.

+### Usage

+**Supported Drinks**
+- Rotten Flesh Punch
+- Spider Eye Punch
+- Ghast Tear Punch
+- Soul Berry Punch
+- Wither Berry Punch
+- Cobweb Punch
+- Slime-Apple Cider*

+**Placing**
+- Shift-Right Click on a block to place.

+**Picking Up**
+- Right-Click the placed Glass Cup with an empty hand to pick up.
+- Servings also drop when the block is broken.

+**Rotating**
+- Right-Click the placed Glass Cup with any tool to rotate.

+*Gives off light.
+Light level is dependant on number of servings.

+***

 **Minor Mechanics**